 Before Silvia ten Houten lived out of her suitcase, she took a trip to Indonesia.

-Ten Houten was born in Indonesia, grew up in New-Zealand and studied in Holland, where her father is from.
+Ten Houten spent her early childhood in Indonesia, grew up in New-Zealand and studied in Holland, where her father is from.
 When she finally went back to Indonesia, she hadn’t been to her mother’s country in over twenty years.

 What do people do with coconut husks?
 I literally googled it